minetest/minetest/doc/lua_api.md

 The node's color depends on its `param2`, so you also must set an appropriate `paramtype2`:

-* `paramtype2 = "color"` for nodes which use their full `param2` for
+#### `paramtype2 = "color"`
+For nodes which use their full `param2` for palette indexing.
-  palette indexing.
 These nodes can have 256 different colors.
 The palette should contain 256 pixels.
-* `paramtype2 = "colorwallmounted"` for nodes which use the first five bits (most significant) of `param2` for palette indexing.
+#### `paramtype2 = "colorwallmounted"`
+For nodes which use the first five bits (most significant) of `param2` for palette indexing.
 The remaining three bits are describing rotation, as in `wallmounted` paramtype2.
 Division by 8 yields the palette index (without stretching the palette).
 These nodes can have 32 different colors, and the palette should contain 32 pixels.

 Examples:
   * `param2 = 17` is 2 * 8 + 1, so the rotation is 1 and the third (= 2 + 1)
     pixel will be picked from the palette.
   * `param2 = 35` is 4 * 8 + 3, so the rotation is 3 and the fifth (= 4 + 1)
     pixel will be picked from the palette.
-* `paramtype2 = "colorfacedir"` for nodes which use the first three bits of `param2` for palette indexing.
+#### `paramtype2 = "colorfacedir"`
+For nodes which use the first three bits of `param2` for palette indexing.
 The remaining five bits are describing rotation, as in `facedir` paramtype2.
 Division by 32 yields the palette index (without stretching the palette).
 These nodes can have 8 different colors, and the palette should contain 8 pixels.

 Examples:
   * `param2 = 17` is 0 * 32 + 17, so the rotation is 17 and the
     first (= 0 + 1) pixel will be picked from the palette.
   * `param2 = 35` is 1 * 32 + 3, so the rotation is 3 and the
     second (= 1 + 1) pixel will be picked from the palette.

 To colorize a node on the map, set its `param2` value (according to the node's paramtype2).

 ### Conversion between nodes in the inventory and on the map